AlexeyRaga/alexeyraga.github.io/_posts/2015-09-01-things-you-do-not-have.md

 F# offers, perhaps, everything that C# does, and it offers more.
 Someone said once that for a long time there was no feature introduced in C# language without a disclaimer of "and F# already can do it".

 Not falling into a trap of "I am comfortable with a Sledge Hammer", looking around and knowing your options is always beneficial **for pragmatic reasons**.
 The [Blub paradox](https://en.wikipedia.org/wiki/Paul_Graham_(computer_programmer)#The_Blub_paradox) is yet another trap to avoid, and knowing things we don't have could be just as important as knowing things we do have.
-It is because it gives us choice and lets us to be more efficient in what we do.
+It is because it gives us choice and lets us to be more efficient at what we do.

 Have a nice day.
 Use languages.